SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

 even if a subclass doesn't provide its own deinitializer.

-Because an instance isn't deallocated until after its deinitializer is called, a deinitializer can access all properties of the instance it is called on and can modify its behavior based on those properties (such as looking up the name of a file that needs to be closed).
+Because an instance isn't deallocated until after its deinitializer is called, a deinitializer can access all properties of the instance it's called on and can modify its behavior based on those properties (such as looking up the name of a file that needs to be closed).